11heathcliff11/flash_Google-router_AC-1304/README.md

 You should know:
 * Flashing OpenWRT image
 * Router IP address may vary
-* SW7 button highlighted in attached image
+* SW7 button highlighted in attached image: opened_AC-1304.jpg
+* SW7 button is the developer mode button
+* After Part I, locate the single screw at the base plate, unscrew and gently pry and remove the base plate
 ******

 Part I: Restoring Stock Firmware
+******
 Download the stock firmware recovery image from Google.
 Create a USB recovery drive using the OnHub Recovery Utility tool.
 Follow these steps to enter recovery mode: